fpsvogel/learn-ruby/README.md

 <!-- omit in toc -->
 ## Table of contents

-The "not done" sections (currently "Fundamental tools" and below) are somewhat chaotic because I haven't yet seen what's worth keeping there.
+The "not done" sections (currently "Foundational tools" and below) are somewhat chaotic because I haven't yet seen what's worth keeping there.

 - [Preliminaries](#preliminaries)
 - [Basics](#basics)